pykeen/pykeen/docs/source/tutorial/models.rst

 * `relation_representations` / `relation_representations_kwargs` for relation representations.

-These inputs are then used to instantiate the representations using :methd:`pykeen.nn.representation_resolver.make_many`.
+These inputs are then used to instantiate the representations using :meth:`pykeen.nn.representation_resolver.make_many`.
 Notice that the model class, :class:`pykeen.models.ERModel`, takes care of filling in the `max_id` parameter into the `..._kwargs`.
 The default is to use a single :class:`pykeen.nn.Embedding` for entities and relations, as encountered in many publications.